Relationship as Resource:

 Group Details

-In a supportive, 2S/LGBTQ+-led and affirmative environment, you and your partner–inclusive of a friend, chosen family member, or significant other–will be guided in mindful movement, breath awareness, restorative yoga, and gentle touch practices to foster deeper connection and overall well-being.
+In a 2S/LGBTQ+-led and affirmative environment, you and your partner will be guided in mindful movement, breath awareness, restorative yoga, and gentle touch practices to foster deeper connection and overall well-being.
 There will be an emphasis on exploring the nuances of giving and receiving ongoing consent.
 You will be supported to integrate the techniques by practicing them with your partner between sessions to deepen the impacts on your well-being in daily life.

 Study Details